GuildCrafts/web-development-js/contracts/37-Common_JS_Utility_Functions-Lodash.md

 # Common JS Utility Functions [Lodash]

+## Challenge Rubric

+This goal will likely be within your ZPD if you...

+- Can write JavaScript programs for Node.js
+- Can use problem decomposition to split difficult problems into smaller parts
+- Have used pseudocode as an intermediary step in writing a program
+- Are familiar with common JavaScript packages/libraries like Lodash or jQuery
+- Are interested in testing and test-driven-development (TDD)
+- Are interested in understanding how many of the most common utility functions actually work
+- Are interested in understanding how developers write high-level code for others to use
+- Are interested in reading and interpreting technical documentation
+- Are interested in writing ES2015

 ## Description

 Create a library of commonly used JavaScript utility functions by reverse engineering the popular [Lodash][lodash] library.